DiveZone/europeana4android/README.md

 [our GitHub page](https://github.com/eLedge/europeana4android) to add bug reports or issues.
 Try to be as specific as possible, mention brand and type of hardware, android version, screen size etc etc.
+Valid bug reports will be moved over to our YouTrack ticket system, see link below.

 ### Translating
 Help us translating this app via our